-- The student will describe the literal meaning of the text. - The student will identify the main idea and supporting/relevant details. - The student will sequence information in narrative form.
+- The student will describe the literal meaning of the text. - The student will identify the main idea and supporting/relevant details. - The student will retell or summarize information in narrative form. - The student will use sources to enhance comprehension. - The student will identify and describe patterns and trends in data. - The student will describe data from a table, chart, graph, map, or infographic.